Three-ball: History

 The modern game of three-ball appears to have originated from an earlier game of the same name, played as a rotation game with the 1 through 3 balls, and the same rules as nine-ball, but with the 3 taking the place of the 9.
-Its evolution over the last few decades into a turn-based game with rules more akin to those of straight pool can be traced back to 1984, in the Chicago suburbs, where JC Lee came up with three ball as a quick and fun way practice pool.
+Its evolution over the last few decades can be traced back to 1984, in the Chicago suburbs, where J. C. Lee came up with three-ball as a quick and fun way to practice pool.
 He soon realized that several players, with varied billiard skill, could be involved in one turn-based game.
 The "one tie, all tie" rule, with re-ante betting rounds became an instant catalyst for the popularity of the game.

 As practice for other games

 Some players use repetitive playing of solo three-ball as a form of practice.
 This form of practice is often used as a drill to hone position play with the final balls of a rack in eight-ball and nine-ball.
 An eight-ball practice variant is to use two solids or two stripes and the 8 ball, and shoot the 8 ball last, while practice for nine-ball will often use the 7, 8, and 9 balls shot in order.